GCSEMaths

 View mark scheme hint

-Identify the variable, isolate it, show each step clearly, and state the solution.
+Identify the variable, isolate it using inverse operations, show each step clearly, and check your solution.

 4 marks